 Since we will be invoicing monthly, under the Pricing panel, select the Set Price button across from the Monthly billing interval.

 We will then set the price for this unit of usage.
 In this example, I will set the price to $0.10 per unit.
 After setting those details, click Create.

-Create the Billing Meter
+Step 6: Creating the Billing Meter

 Now that we have a Plan and a Price set up in Chargebee, we can create a billing meter to calculate usage and send to the usage details to Chargebee.